-Substances identified as 'Glycerides, C8-18 saturated and C18-unsatd.
-(SDA Reporting Number: 01-001-00)', including coconut and palmkernel oil and other vegetable oils and fats in the same read-across category, have a very long history of safe use in a wide range of nutritional (food and feed), cosmetic and industrial applications.
-Supported by the tests and references reported above, sensitisation and allergenicity are not considered to pose an issue for human health under normal and foreseeable handling and use conditions, provided that the substances are adequately purified to remove proteins and other contaminants.
+Substances identified as 'Glycerides, C16-18 saturated and C18-unsatd.
+(SDA Reporting Number: 11- 001-00)', including shea butter and other vegetable oils and fats, have a very long history of safe use in a wide range of nutritional (food and feed), cosmetic and industrial applications.
+Supported by the tests and references reported above, sensitisation and allergenicity are not considered to pose an issue for human health under normal and foreseeable handling and use conditions, provided that the substances are adequately purified to remove proteins.